johny-b/llmcompare/docs/api.md

 **Raises:**

-- `ValueError`: If question with given id is not found.
+- `ValueError`: If question with given name is not found.

 **Example:**